FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 - Single screenshot

 ### Change log:
-v1.0.10: Added Panorama multi-shot functionality. v1.0.9: Update for v1.5.0 of the game.
+v1.0.11: Fixed bug in multi-shot functionality and hotsampling where a backbuffer wasn't released properly v1.0.10: Added Panorama multi-shot functionality. v1.0.9: Update for v1.5.0 of the game.
 Merge of Lightfield/single shot screenshot functionality. v1.0.8: Better AOB scanner added which can deal better with DRM driven block moves.
 When enabling the camera, in-game DOF is now properly disabled,